Ethyrfield Electronic Press Kit

 If you would like any more information about Ethyrfield, please get in touch using the details on our contact page.

-Originally formed in 2014 under the name New Project the trio of Zach Cornish (18, vocals and bass), Ben Cornish (17, guitar and backing vocals) and Dan Aston (15, drums) quickly established themselves on the local gig scene.
+Originally formed in 2014 under the name New Project the trio of Zach Cornish (vocals and bass), Ben Cornish (guitar and backing vocals) and Dan Aston (drums) quickly established themselves on the local gig scene.
 Their fresh sound and energy gave them the opportunity to compete at the Rock the House competition which they subsequently won and were then asked to perform at the American Ambassador’s residence, no mean feat considering their drummer still hadn’t graduated from primary school by that time!

 More gigs followed together with increasing media interest and appearances on local TV.
 In 2015 Ben was selected to participate on National TV as part of the Sky Arts Guitar Star series winning through to the finals.
 Here his talents attracted the attention of none other than the legendary Tony Iommi who has ever since acted as his mentor.

-The band continued making waves in 2018 winning the Metal 2 The Masses shows for the West Country securing them a position at this year’s Bloodstock festival supporting Judas Priest, Nightwish and Gojira and the strength of their performance at this years Giants of Rock festival has led them to being asked back in January 2019 to play with Skid Row, AC/DCs Chris Slade and FM.
+The band continued making waves in 2018 winning the Metal 2 The Masses shows for the West Country securing them a position at the 2018 Bloodstock festival supporting Judas Priest, Nightwish and Gojira and the strength of their performance on the Introducing Stage at the 2018 Giants of Rock festival led them performing on the main stage at the Giants of Rock festival in January 2019 alongside Skid Row, AC/DCs Chris Slade and FM.

 Individual and Band Pictures